Tranducvu1/fat_app/README.md

      flutter run
      ```

 ## 🌟 **How to Use**
-- **Students**: Sign up, search for tutors or courses,watch lesson, make quiz, and start learning immediately.
+- **Students**: Sign up, search for tutors or courses, watch lessons, make quizzes, and start learning immediately.
 - **Tutors**: Register an account, create your profile and courses, or host live-stream sessions.
 - **Administrators**: Use the web admin portal to manage accounts and courses effectively.